Eldelshell/flowsnake/README.md

 npm install -s flowsnake
 ```

-For example to convert from Miles to Kilometers use:
+For example to convert from Celsius to Kelvin use:

 ```
 import Flowsnake from 'flowsnake';